Glen Lyon, Ashgrove: History

-This two-storeyed residence, the second oldest in the Ashgrove area (after the so-called 'Granite House' in nearby St Johns Wood), was erected in 1876-7 for Alexander Stewart, a partner in the merchant firm of Stewart & Hemmant.
+This two-storeyed residence, the second oldest in the Ashgrove area (after the so-called 'Granite House' in nearby St Johns Wood), was erected in 1876–77 for Alexander Stewart, a partner in the merchant firm of Stewart & Hemmant.
 It was the centrepiece of a 250 acre estate acquired by Stewart in 1875 and 1876.
 The property, which extended along both sides of Enoggera Creek, was named Glen Lyon after Stewart's birthplace in Scotland (Glen Lyon).

+The house was built by South Sea Islander labourers and the bricks were made from clay dug from the property itself.

 Probably designed by architect James Cowlishaw, the original plans were modified when financial considerations forced Stewart to have a more modest residence erected.

 At Glen Lyon, Stewart created a country estate.
 Within a few years the property contained a dairy herd, fowl runs, duck pond, an orchard and vegetable garden and an assortment of outbuildings.
 A well was sunk, detached servants' quarters and a dairy were constructed at the rear of the main house, and a coachman's cottage, known as the Lodge, was erected near Waterworks Road.

 An avenue of bunya pines, which still stand, was planted the length of the front drive (now Glenlyon Drive).
 The present entrance gates are not the original; wrought iron gates set in pillars of granite, which formerly fronted Waterworks Road, have been removed to Stuartholme Convent.

 A detached billiards room was constructed in the 1880s or early 1890s, and the grounds around the house were landscaped.
 Steps led from the billiard room to a tennis court.

 Alexander Stewart died in 1918 and the property was subsequently sold.
 Most of the estate was purchased by developer T M Burke who gradually subdivided it as the Glenlyon Estate.
 In March 1924 the house and 14 acres of surrounding land were purchased by Roman Catholic Archdiocese of Brisbane for a Catholic seminary.
 From about 1927 the house was rented to the New Zealand province of the Society of Mary (Marist Fathers), who purchased it in 1930.
 The Marist Fathers sold Glen Lyon c.
 2003 and it currently functions as a private residence.